Phibonacci/PlanetPatcher/README.md

 # PlanetPatcher
 A small game made during Global Game Jam 2020.
-The planet has been destoyed.
+The planet has been destroyed.
 Quick!
 Patch it!